 We also love a smart memoir and literary fiction.

-Many Wherewithal clients have book contracts in hand but decided they want more guidance than their publishing house can give.
-Increasingly we are seeing clients who choose to self-publish.
+Many Wherewithal clients have book contracts in hand but decided they want more guidance than their publishing house provides.
+Increasingly we are seeing clients who opt to self-publish.

 Megan has authored two books of her own.
 How to Be Useful (Houghton Mifflin Harcourt, 2008) and More Than Conquerors: A Memoir of Lost Arguments (Farrar, Straus, and Giroux, 2014).